wz30/duke_graduate/README.md

 ### Spring Semester 2021
 - edge computing: empower IoT and cloud computing.
 Edge node are like the middle layer between IoT and cloud server
+  - Me and my partner work on the research project: practical data cleaning in Federated Learning.
+  - We are required to read many papers and prepare for reading quiz for each paper.
 - ECE 568 robust server software
   - 1st project: django to create rider share web app.
   - 2nd project: web cache proxy server (using multithread, lock and socket programming)